LLNL/RAJA/docs/sphinx/user_guide/tutorial/indexset_segments.rst

 constructs as a convenience for users who want a simple mechanism to apply index types consistently.

-It is important to understand what is happens when using list segments.
+It is important to understand what happens when using list segments.
 During loop execution, indices stored in the list segment are passed to the loop body one-by-one, effectively mimicking an indirection array except that the indirection does not appear in the loop body.
 For example, we